 Collective Worship is usually taken by members of staff or members of the local Clergy from various churches.
 Through our ‘Clergy Adoption Scheme’ pupils are able to get to know their link member of the Clergy.
-A number of the clergy deliver regular acts of worship in the gym, sports hall and drama studio (Sixth Form in the drama studio) to the groups who have ‘adopted’ them.
+A number of the clergy deliver regular acts of worship in the Primary Hall or the Gym, Sports Hall and Drama Studio in the Secondary school to the groups who have ‘adopted’ them.
 The current pairings are as follows:

 |year 7||Revd.
 Dr Stephen Cave (Queen’s Road Baptist Church)|

 |Year 8||Revd.
 Philip Musindi (St Andrew’s)|